Reading and studying Kate Chopin’s short stories

 “If it would been me myse’f, I would nevair grumb’.
 W’en a chimbly breck, I take one, two de boys; we patch ‘im up bes’ we know how.
 We keep on men’ de fence’, firs’ one place, anudder. . . .”

 If you could hear that read aloud, you might understand better.
 In today’s standard English, the character would be saying something like:

 “If it would [have] been me myself, I would never grumble.
 When a chimney breaks, I take one or two [of] the boys; we patch it up [the] best we know how.
 We keep on mending the fences, first [at] one place [and then at] another. . . .”

 Q: Was Kate Chopin’s work forgotten until her literary revival in the 1970s?

 A: With a few exceptions here and there, The Awakening was.
 But some of Chopin’s short stories were not forgotten.
-Several of those stories appeared in anthologies from the 1920s on, and several important scholars were writing about her fiction for decades before it caught fire with the appearance of her Complete Works in 1969.
+Several of those stories appeared in an anthology within five years after her death, others were reprinted over the years, and important scholars were writing about her fiction for decades before it caught fire with the appearance of her Complete Works in 1969.